Phronesis2025/salina-youth-basketball/documentation/Salina Youth Basketball Club - PROGRESS.md

 ## Current State

-**Date**: May 17, 2025, 05:44 PM CDT
+**Date**: May 17, 2025, 06:41 PM CDT

-**Progress**: Completed the loose ends for the Schedules section in Phase 3: Build Website.
-Synced events in `SchedulePreview.tsx` and team sub-pages using the `events` array from `/app/schedules/page.tsx`, mapping team logos (Thunderhawks, Firebolts, Stingers, Lightning, Vipers, Raptors) and using Warriors as the opponent.
-Styled Join page fields to match Schedules page dropdowns (`bg-blue-600`, `rounded-md`, normal case), removed hover effects across both pages, and split credit card fields in `/join/confirm/page.tsx` into a grid layout on mobile.
-Updated `/app/teams/[id]/page.tsx` by removing the roster section, splitting the schedule into two tables (practices and games) with the next 7 events each, replacing "Opponent" with "Start Time" in the practices table, and adding a Team Apparel section with merchandise images linking to `/shop`.
-Removed the `animate-fadeIn` effect and associated `style` attributes from all pages (`/app/teams/[id]/page.tsx`, `/app/schedules/page.tsx`, `SchedulePreview.tsx`, `/app/join/page.tsx`, `/app/join/confirm/page.tsx`) to improve page load performance.
-Encountered a `net::ERR_CONNECTION_REFUSED` error when loading merchandise images in `/app/teams/[id]/page.tsx`, resolved by correcting the image path (removed `/public` prefix).
-Remaining Phase 3 tasks include building the Shop and Tournaments pages.
-Next task: Build the Shop page with static product listings and Stripe checkout.
+**Progress**: Started building the Shop page in Phase 3: Build Website.
+Initiated the process with a discussion of the Shop page’s design, functionality, user journey, and integration requirements (e.g., Stripe checkout, success page, API routes).
+The Shop page will allow users to purchase team merchandise (t-shirts for Thunderhawks, Firebolts, Stingers, Lightning, Vipers, Raptors) with a Stripe checkout flow, styled to match the project’s design (`bg-[#002C51]` background, `bg-gray-900` cards, `bg-blue-600` buttons, uppercase headings, Rubik/Inter fonts).
+Resolved a build error by installing `typescript-eslint` dependencies and moving `events` and `teams` to `/src/lib/schedules/data.ts`.
+Remaining Phase 3 tasks include completing the Shop page and building the Tournaments page, plus fixing the `/join/status` redirect error.
+Next task: Discuss the Shop page design and functionality, then implement `/app/shop/page.tsx`.

 **Blockers**: None.